alexcpn/alexcpn.github.io/html/NN/ml/2_perceptron_training.md

 ##   Feature Vectors, Dot products and Perceptron Training

-**Q.  How can we train the Perceptron with just simple vector maths?**
+**Q.  How can we train the Perceptron with just simple Vector maths?**

 Let's follow from the previous chapter of the Perceptron neural network.
 Please read it if not done as the importance of vector representation (direction part) and what a vector dot product signifies is needed here again.